carlzhu/lockplan/start.md

 ## Project Structure

-The RgNotepad frontend is a React Native application built with Expo.
+The VocalClerk frontend is a React Native application built with Expo.
 Key files include:
 - `index.ts`: Entry point
 - Navigation setup in the navigation directory
 - API services for backend communication